Now accepting applications for January 2016

 Key to Saybrook's curriculum is your access to the expertise and attention of the Department of Integrative and Functional Nutrition faculty - experienced researchers and practitioners widely recognized in the field who serve as mentors, professional guides, and a personal support network to help you reach your goals.

-The primary purpose of Saybrook University Masters Integrative and Functional Nutrition degree is preparation to practice advanced integrative and functional nutrition therapies, as well as introduce mind-body skills, mindfulness and meditation practices, and other integrative healthcare approaches that can be incorporated into practice.
+The primary purpose of Saybrook University's Integrative and Functional Nutrition master's degree is preparation to practice advanced integrative and functional nutrition therapies, as well as introduce mind-body skills, mindfulness and meditation practices, and other integrative healthcare approaches that can be incorporated into practice.
 Additionally, this degree is preparation for advanced doctoral studies in nutrition or other health care-related professions.